Searching for local associations while controlling the false discovery rate: Methods

 To gather strength from multiple data points, we introduce a new family of \emph{local} conditional hypotheses, offering a pragmatic middle ground between the highly flexible but impractical individual hypotheses in~\eqref{eq:null-hyp-ind} and the more rigid environment-level hypotheses in~\eqref{eq:null-hyp-env}.
 Intuitively, the idea is to define flexible environments specific to each variable \( j \in [p] \), grouping together individuals who are relatively homogeneous in the conditional association between \( Y \) and \( X_j \).
 By testing conditional hypotheses within these local environments, we can pool information from similar individuals, gaining power to make discoveries.

 To make this idea precise, we use a collection of {\em partition} functions $\nu_j : \mathcal{Z} \mapsto [L_j]$ that, for each $j \in [p]$, use the covariate space $\mathcal{Z}$ to identify $L_j$ disjoint neighborhoods $\ell \in [L_j]$, each defining a sub-population of relevance for variable $X_j$.
-For example, in the case of the toy model from Section~\ref{sec:cond-hyp}, the most informative partition function is $\nu_1(Z) = 1$ (a single trivial neighborhood encompassing the whole sample, since $X_1$ is unimportant for all individuals) and $\nu_2(Z) = 1+\I{Z_1=1}$, where $\I{\cdot}$ is the indicator function and identifies the two subgroups defined by $Z_1=0$ and $Z_1=1$, across which $X_2$ has different impacts.
+In the example from Section~\ref{sec:cond-hyp}, a useful set of partition functions is $\nu_1(Z) = 1+ \I{Z_1=1}$ (where $\I{\cdot}$ is the indicator function identifying the female ($Z_1=1$) and male ($Z_1=0$) subgroups across which $X_1$ has different impacts), $\nu_2(Z) = 1+\I{Z_2> t_l}+\I{Z_2>t_u}$ (which identifies the subgroups corresponding to ``underweight'', ``healthy weight'' and ``overweight'' subjects), and $\nu_3(Z) = 1$ (a single trivial neighborhood encompassing the whole sample, since $X_3$ is unimportant for all individuals).
+This example is illustrated in Table A1 in Appendix A2.

 For a given collection of partition functions $\nu = (\nu_1,\ldots,\nu_p)$, we are interested in testing the family of {\em local} conditional hypotheses defined as:

 where $\mathcal{H}^i_{j}$ is the {\em individual-level} hypothesis defined in~\eqref{eq:null-hyp-ind}.
 In words, $\mathcal{H}_{j,\ell}(\nu)$ states that $Y$ does not depend on $X_j$ conditional on $X_{-j}$ for any of the individuals in the group defined by $\nu_j(Z) = \ell$.
 Considering~\eqref{eq:null-hyp-loc} for all $j \in [p]$ and $\ell \in [L_j]$ gives a multiple testing problem with a total of $L = \sum_{j=1}^pL_j$ hypotheses, if the $\nu_j$ are fixed.
 In the following, we will denote the subset of true null local hypotheses as $\mathcal{H}_0(\nu) = \{ \mathcal{H}_{j,\ell}(\nu) : j \in [p], \ell \in [L_j], \mathcal{H}_{j,\ell}(\nu) \text{ is true}\}$.
 To simplify notation, rather than referring to the number of neighborhoods $L_j$ that vary across different variables, we will often use $L_{\max} =\max_{j}(L_j)$ with the understanding that this is an upper bound for the number of neighborhoods.